traviagio/NYCbucket-list/README.md

 #### Things on my bucket list

-* Get a fucking apartment in SoHo or Chelsea
+* Get an apartment in SoHo or Chelsea